 In 2021, Naturgy's online business in Spain multiplied its digital sales by 3.5 times, which meant an increase of 10.4% with 120,119 new contracts for electricity, gas and value-added services.

-Likewise, a new omnichannel sales platform has been consolidated both for the end customer and for collaborators, platforms and installers -making it possible to provide 4,206,923 online and paperless contracts through digital channels-, also integrating the digital experience and simplicity in remote and face-to-face sales channels -being able to contract any tariff from the data of the postal address and without requiring more complex data from the customer-.
+Likewise, a new digital and omnichannel sales platform has been consolidated both for the end customer and for collaborators, platforms and installers, in just five steps which are the same for all channels and in addition integrating the digital experience and its simplicity in a single sales process, as such reducing the activation times and rejections.
+The 2021 data are from a 20-point conversion increase and a 25% contract activation improvement.